electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 ## Bugs

 Fixing bugs can feel frustrating but all programmers must wrestle with them.
+The simplest (but still annoying!) are *syntax errors*.
+The computer is not very intelligent and is unable to guess what you mean, so you must type the programs in this book **exactly** as they appear.
+A single wrong letter or space will prevent them from working.

+A particular issue in Python is that *indentation* must be correct.

 Can you spot and fix the bug in this program?

 \begin{codelisting}
 \codecaption{Buggy program}